Method tool

 AI Workflow Control Matrix

-A practical worksheet for deciding what an AI agent may read, draft, recommend, execute, and never touch before it enters a real workflow.
+A practical worksheet for deciding what AI may read, draft, recommend, execute, never touch, and learn from before it enters a real workflow.

 Matrix

-Map the controls before the agent gets access.
+Map controls and feedback before AI gets access.

 | Workflow step | AI may read | AI may draft | AI may recommend | AI may execute | AI may never touch | Required approval | Evidence to log | Owner |